bitcoindevkit/bitcoindevkit.org/content/blog/2021/descriptor_based_paper_wallet.md

 There were intentions to [support mnemonic](https://github.com/RCasatta/rusty-paper-wallet/issues/5) instead of WIF because it may[^WIF core] save the sweep transaction[^sweep] and there are more wallets capable of importing a mnemonic instead of a WIF.

-However, choosing a single address type or having wallet support for a specific format is the kind of problem descriptors are solve perfectly, so the latest [Rusty Paper Wallet] version now accepts a descriptor and the network as parameters.
+However, choosing a single address type or having wallet support for a specific format is the kind of problem descriptors solve perfectly, so the latest [Rusty Paper Wallet] version now accepts a descriptor and the network as parameters.

 ## Use case

 So let's say your grandma wants to buy bitcoin and asked for your help.

 You are a little afraid she may lose the private key.
 At the same time, you don't want to duplicate the keys and give those to her daughters Alice and Barbara, because both of them could spend and accuse the other of having done so.

 Even though we trust everyone in the family it is better to play it safe and divide the responsibility of protecting Grandma's bitcoin.

 This is a perfect case for a 2 of 3 multi-signature paper wallet.
 This way also protects the participants from having their copy of the wallet stolen.
 To compromise Grandma's wallet a thief would need to find and steal at least two of them.

 Note you as the wallet creator are still the single point of trust because you are going to generate the keys for everyone.
 Setups combining keys from the participants are possible future work.